ottodevs/proof-of-networking/README.md

 ## 4. Quality of the Idea

-**How creative**
+**How Creative**
 - We develop this idea based on real customer challenges.

 **How Unique**
 - There are no products that specialize in business-card-like use cases, such as actually meeting people face to face and recording the meeting for Web3 people.
 - Very fast and inexpensive social experience compared to simlar did project this isbecause we are building without relying on the blockchain using the Ceramic protocol while ensuring de-centralization.
-We are also able to customize the data indexing experience using Orbis..
+We are also able to customize the data indexing experience using Orbis.
+- Minting SBT instead of NFT is to prove that users have actually met compared to personal POAP.

 # Appendix

-## Our Roadmap
+## 5. Our Roadmap

-## Frequently questions.
+## 6. Frequently questions.